CBT-I & CBT PSYCHOTHERAPY is the Private Psychotherapy practice of Michele Rose, LCSW.

-Michele’s clinical interests also include Cognitive Behavior Therapy for Emetophobia, and for emotional eating.
-Michele holds Certificates in Mindfulness Based Cognitive Therapy (MBCT) for depression, and CBT for Stress management.
+Michele’s clinical interests also include Cognitive Behavior Therapy for Emetophobia, and for Social Anxiety.
+Michele holds Certificates in Mindfulness-Based Cognitive Therapy (MBCT) for depression and CBT for Stress management.

 ERP (Exposure and Response Prevention)

-Michele has presented at the IOCD of Southern California with colleagues about ERP in 2020 and she is learning to use the more recent addition of Inference Based Therapy (IBA or IBT) to support the treatment of OCD.
+Michele has presented at the IOCD of Southern California with colleagues about ERP in 2020.
+She is learning to use the more recent addition of Inference Based Therapy (IBA or IBT) to support the treatment of OCD.

 IBA/IBT and C-IBA